GenGrim76/Pareto-Optimal-GDC/README.md

 - **jFreeChart** library: Java chart 100% open-source library that makes it easy for developers to display professional quality charts in their application, released under the terms of the GNU Lesser General Public Licence (LGPL) https://www.gnu.org/licenses/lgpl-3.0.html.

   #### (PLEASE NOTE: see the pom.xml file for the relative repositories)

+## Additional Software used in this library

+- aaa
+- bbb
+- ccc
+- ddd
+- eee

 ## Usage